Family of Martin Van Buren: Smith Thompson Van Buren (1817–1876)

 Martin Van Buren wanted to make Smith his sole heir on the condition that he and his family move to Lindenwald, his home in Kinderhoook, New York.
 Smith agreed to do so, with the condition that he could alter the appearance of his father's house.
 These changes, completed between 1849 and 1850, transformed Lindenwald from Federalist style to Italianate-Gothic Victorian style.

-Van Buren died at the Hudson River State Hospital in Poughkeepsie, New York, on December 10, 1875.
+Smith Van Buren died at the Hudson River State Hospital in Poughkeepsie, New York, on December 10, 1875.

-Van Buren served as his father's literary executor.
-Following Smith Van Buren's death, his second wife Henrietta and his son-in-law Stuyvesant Fish Morris donated the bulk of the Library of Congress' collection of Martin Van Buren's papers, including the manuscript copy of his autobiography.
+Smith Van Buren served as his father's literary executor.
+Following Smith's death, his second wife Henrietta and his son-in-law Stuyvesant Fish Morris donated the bulk of the Library of Congress' collection of Martin Van Buren's papers, including the manuscript copy of his autobiography.